 The Pool

-The first thing you notice walking into the hotel is the open-air design.
-The ground floor includes reception, the kitchen, a dining area, a sun terrace, and a pool with three depths.
+The first thing you notice when you walk into the hotel is its open-air design.
+The ground floor includes a reception, the kitchen, a dining area, a sun terrace, and a three-depth pool.

 There's a level for everyone: